Your First Payout

 |---|---|

-In production, InstaPay payouts typically complete in under 30 seconds.
+In production, InstaPay payouts typically reach processed in under 30 seconds.
 PESONet payouts complete at the next batch cutoff (10 AM or 3 PM Manila time).

 What's next?